TABLE OF CONTENTS

 Bookstore

 Students may be required to purchase textbooks, packets, and/or other materials for their respective programs.
 Verify the required books, supplies, and optional items for your program by visiting your specific program page at mtec.edu/programs.
-Most of these items and other school supplies are available in the MTECH bookstores located at the Main Campus in Lehi, the Orem Branch Campus or Spanish Fork Extension Campus.
+Books and program materials are sold online at https://matc.revelup.online/store/5.
+Other school supplies are available in the MTECH stores located at the Main Campus in Lehi, the Orem Branch Campus or Spanish Fork Extension Campus.

 Student ID Cards

 MTECH provides an identification card to each student.
 These ID cards are necessary for any programs requiring externships or clinicals and also serve as the student’s transit (UTA) pass.
-Access to UTA will expire upon end of enrollment Student ID photos will be taken at the testing center during business hours.
+Access to UTA will expire upon end of enrollment.
+Student ID photos will be taken at the testing center during business hours.
+A photo must be taken in order to print an ID card.
 Replacement ID Cards are $5.

 Parking